-Hong Kong Dollar to South Korean Won - Convert Compare Save
+Hong Kong Dollar to South Korean Won exchange rates aren't all the same.

 These margins and fees vary significantly for International Money Transfers and Travel Money transactions as shown below.

-So it follows that if you are determining the best time to transact, in this case the HKD vs KRW, you should pay attention to the forecasts and trends for both Hong Kong Dollar and South Korean Won:
+When determining the best time to make a foreign exchange transaction, in this case the HKD vs KRW, you should pay attention to the recent market trends for both currencies.

 The Hong Kong dollar has gained value in 2019 despite a serious escalation in US-China trade tensions, mainly because the US dollar, to which HKD is pegged, is attracting safe-haven inflows.
 By May-17, against a basket of important currencies, HKD was worth 2 percent more year-to-date, and was only 0.5 percent away from making a 2-year high.